During the 1960s, motoring took on a new outlook as the Freeway system (in the US) and the Motorway system (in the UK) spread.

 In Britain, this had begun in 1958 with an eight-mile Preston by-pass, and then the first section of the M1 in late 1959.
 By 1969, 622 miles of motorway had been constructed across the British Isles, and by-passes had been built to ease the traffic jams which were beginning to appear in major towns.

 But the big event was the invention in August 1959 of the Austin and Morris Mini cars.
-Designed by Alec Issigonis in response to the need for a small and fuel efficient car.
-The surprisingly spacious four-seater car had an engine which was mounted sideways at the front with a capacity of 850 cc which powered the lightweight car to a top speed of 70 mph. it was not an immediate success, however, even priced at just under £500.
+Designed by Alec Issigonis in response to the need for a small and fuel-efficient car.
+The surprisingly spacious four-seater car had an engine that was mounted sideways at the front with a capacity of 850 cc which powered the lightweight car to a top speed of 70 mph. it was not an immediate success, however, even priced at just under £500.

 What saved it was adoption by trendy Londoners who saw it as the answer to their parking problems – Lord Snowdon, Peter Sellers and Twiggy all had one – and when Paddy Hopkirk won the Monte Carlo Rally of 1964 in a Mini Cooper, sales rapidly accelerated.